ipfs/ipfs-blog/src/_blog/2023-ipld-new-data.md

 This opens the door to a world in which Open Source communities really can develop and maintain important everyday applications that persist Open Source freedoms all the way to the user in a way that we’ve failed to do with licensing as our only weapon.

 There’s a real future here, but one that many people need to participate in for it to be realized and I hope to see all your faces as this community continues to grow.

+> Note: This blog post was originally published on [Medium](https://medium.com/@mikeal/the-new-data-d6b5e392da43) and adapted for the IPFS Blog.